AltRocks/alx-system_engineering-devops/README.md

-This dir contains all projects for Alx system engineering devops
+This repo contains all projects for Alx system engineering devops